dappros/ethora/README.md

 * Chat & Social profiles
 * Push notifications

+## B2B2C 🤔

+Ethora is distributed as "B2B2C" product which means you can build your own custom branded web3 social apps, for your community, using this engine.

+You may also use our demo Ethora app directly from Apple and Google appstores 'as is', create your own chats there and proceed that way.

+Running your own version, however, allows you to:
+* Have your own app in the iOS and Android appstores
+* Have your own name and branding
+* Your own token / coin
+* (Optional) dedicated infrastructure - your own chain either private or L1/L2 connected (or you can simply use our chain which is the default option)
+* (Optional) custom login and wallet options, for example, enable/disable social sign in, choose between custodial and non-custodial wallets for your users, integrate with your existing CRM / users database etc
+* Lots of other Application-level Config options such as defining default chats, short links domain, enabling/disabling features etc

 ## Disclaimer 📜

 Our platform provides technology for ecosystems built on the principles of openness, transparency and decentralization.
 By design, certain information such as user profiles, rankings, and the transactions of digital assets will be available to the whole ecosystem or to the public.
 You should not use the standard version of this product for secure or commercially sensitive communications.
 You should not use any versions of this product for emergency communications.
 You should not share information or content through our platform in cases where you may not be comfortable or authorized to share it with the public.